 Growing up in NYC, I had snow all around me.
 Literally.
 Every direction you went, there was snow, snow, and even more snow.
 So when I tell my East Coast friends that we’re “going to the snow this weekend”, there most common response is “where does it snow in California?”

 I don’t blame them – everyone always pictures The Golden State to be just that – sunny and warm year round.
-And while plenty of spots do fulfill the state’s worthy nickname (hello San Diego), there’s plenty of fun to be had in the snow in California as well!
+And while plenty of spots do fulfill the state’s worthy nickname (hello San Diego and Orange County), there’s plenty of fun to be had in the snow in California as well!

 Surprisingly to many, The Golden State actually see’s quite a bit of snowfall each and every year, with many spots perfect for skiing, hiking/snowshoeing, and more.